szTheory/streakable/README.md

 # Streakable

-Ruby gem to track consecutive day streaks :calendar: on your Rails/ActiveRecord models.
+Rubygem for Ruby 2.1+ to track consecutive day streaks :calendar: on your Rails/ActiveRecord models.
 Fork of [has_streak](https://github.com/garrettqmartin8/has_streak) by Garrett Martin.
 This version has a different include interface and more options.
 GitHub project page: https://github.com/szTheory/streakable

 ## Installation